MUSEQuBES: Characterizing the circumgalactic medium of redshift $\approx3.3$ Ly$\alpha$ emitters: Data Analysis

 The 1D spectra and the pseudo-NB images of all the extracted objects were inspected visually.
 These objects were then classified by two members of the team (SM and RAM) independently.
 Note that building a LAE catalog from MUSE data alone is not straightforward, since no other prominent emission lines are covered in the MUSE passband.
 Thus, identification of a LAE is, almost always, solely based on the \lya\ emission.
 This is particularly problematic for weak lines.
 The strong lines usually show the characteristic asymmetric profile with an occasional blue bump, and are therefore easy to classify.
-An example of such a strong \lya\ emitter is shown in Fig.~\ref{fig:lae_example}.
-We followed a ``method of elimination'' as our strategy to classify \lya\ emitters.
+An example of such a strong \lya\ emitter is shown in the top panel of Fig.~\ref{fig:lae_example}.
+However, as shown in the bottom panel, it is not always straightforward, particularly for the weaker lines.
+We followed a `method of elimination' as our strategy to classify \lya\ emitters in such cases.
 We consider all the different possible redshift solutions for a given emitter and eliminate them systematically until we find the best/most likely solution.
 As demonstrated in Fig.~\ref{fig:muse-cov}, there are several prominent emission lines (e.g., $\rm \CIII]~\lambda\lambda1907,1909$, $\rm [\OII]~\lambda\lambda3727,3729$, $\rm H\beta~\lambda4862$, and $\rm [\OIII]~\lambda5008$) that can contaminate our LAE sample.
 It is known that the $\rm [\OII]~\lambda\lambda3727,3729$ doublet from low-$z$ objects is the major contaminant for high-$z$ LAE samples.
 The [\OII] emitters in the redshift range 0.27--0.52 are potential contaminants for our sample (see Fig.~\ref{fig:muse-cov}).
 Nevertheless, the doublet nature of the $[\OII]$ line provides important clues.
 In addition, other strong emission lines such as [\OIII], $\rm H\beta$, and/or $\rm H\alpha$ are always covered by MUSE for an [\OII] emitter in the redshift range 0.27--0.52.
 The presence or absence of additional lines helps tremendously to distinguish an $[\OII]$ emitter from a LAE \citep[e.g.,][]{Inami17}.